danieltan1517/chess-jai/README.md

 This Jai-Chess AI is a hobby project I created for fun.
 Here is a list of the features inside this simple chess engine.

+## How to Build:
+Type `jai build.jai -- ui` to build the chess engine GUI.

+Type `jai build.jai` to build the chess engine AI.

+Type `jai build.jai -- release` to build the release build.

 ## User Interface Features

 * Drag and drop behavior to move pieces